DavidMarom/rele.ai-challenge-david-marom/README.md

 Converts an ungrouped YAML format to a grouped format and vice versa

 ## Backend

-Requirements: Go lang has to be installed on local machine: https://golang.org/doc/install \
+Requirements: Go lang has to be installed on the machine: https://golang.org/doc/install \
 Run: `go run main.go` \
 Port: 8081